manikandan-e/docs/designs/multi-host-postcode.md

 ## Requirements

  - Read postcode from all servers.
  - Display the host postcode to the 7 segment display based on host position selection.
- - Provide a command interface for user to see any server(multi-host) current postcode .
+ - Provide a command interface for user to see any server(multi-host) current postcode.
  - Provide a command interface for user to see any server(multi-host) postcode history.
  - Support for hot-plug-able host.